Chemical Compound Naming Dice Activity Introduction

-To play, you’re going to have to NERD OUT a little bit.
+In order to play, you’re going to have to NERD OUT a little bit.
 Many of your students may never have seen or played anything to do with Dungeons and Dragons except maybe on Stranger Things on Netflix… hahaha!
 You’re going to need a bunch of d20 polyhedral dice.
 These are terrific for math games too and I recommend getting a class set anyway to use in other activities.

 You’ll see in the printout that I created some stickers that you can stick right onto the dice.
-You can print out my template on sticker paper and stick them on your dice, or you can skip that and have students look up the ions or names on a key page.
+You can print out my template on sticker paper and stick them on your dice, or you can skip that and have your kids look up the ions or names on a key page.
 (Printing on sticker paper and sticking all the stickers on the dice can take time.)

 (Easier version: Students take the ions, write the formula, and then the name.)